burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 **Preparation:**

-First get correct working code.
+First, get the correct working code.
 Then add preserving correctness regression testing.
 The compiler automates many low-level optimizations.
 To tell if the compiler is actually performing a particular optimization, look at the assembly code.